 We established a dedicated team within our organization to develop our in-house ASICs at the end of 2017.
 Since then, we have made significant progress in the development, production and application of our ASIC technology and products.
 Our current ASIC products are sophisticated and technologically advanced in many aspects.
 However, due to the short history, our in-house ASICs remain in a relatively early developmental and production stage and subject to significant technological and functional limitations.
 We cannot assure you that we will be able to continue to refine and upgrade our ASIC technology to achieve market-leading quality and functionality.
-In addition, we are early in our efforts to apply our ASIC technology to LiDAR products.
-We may fail in our efforts to commercialize our ASIC technology despite the significant research and development, or R&D, and sales and marketing costs we have incurred and expect to incur, in which case our financial performance and business prospects will suffer.
+In addition, we are early in our efforts to apply our ASIC technology despite the significant research and development, or R&D, and sales and marketing costs we have incurred and expect to incur, in which case our financial performance and business prospects will suffer.